-Kaumualiʻi Highway Widening, Anonui Street TO Maluhia Road
+Kaumualiʻi Highway Improvements, Anonui Street TO Maluhia Road

 Overview

-The Hawai'i Department of Transportation in cooperation with the Federal Highway Administration, is preparing an Environmental Study to evaluate the potential improvements to Kaumualiʻi Highway (Route 50) from Anonui Street to Maluhia Road.
+The Hawai'i Department of Transportation in cooperation with the Federal Highway Administration, is preparing an Environmental Study in compliance with Hawaiʻi Environmental Policy Act (HEPA) and, because federal funding might be sought, the National Environmental Policy Act (NEPA), to evaluate the potential improvements to Kaumualiʻi Highway (Route 50) from Anonui Street to Maluhia Road.

 The Proposed Project aims to maintain and enhance Kaumuali‘i Highway as a safe, efficient, and resilient transportation corridor while balancing Kaua‘i’s environmental and land use priorities.